 My husband even told me that he thinks this might just be the best meal I’ve ever made. 🙌🏻 I think I have to agree with him.
 These shrimp tacos are so incredibly flavorful and just plain awesome!
 And although there are several components, the whole meal comes together in less than 30 minutes.
 I typically use store-bought shredded cabbage, quickly whip up the avocado sauce in the food processor, and the shrimp takes only 5 minutes to cook.
 Usually, we serve everything taco-style.
 But, the shrimp and avocado sauce could also be served in a burrito bowl with coconut rice, pineapple salsa and beans.
 You could even add in lettuce to make salads.
 Lots of possibilities here!

-Shrimp tacos are so easy to make and totally versatile.
+This easy shrimp tacos recipe is so simple to make and totally versatile.
 Add your favorite toppings for a personalized taco and leave out whatever you don’t really like or don’t have on hand.
 Here’s what I like to use:

 - Shrimp.
 I like using a small-sized shrimp for this recipe.
 Smaller shrimp are easier to tuck inside the tortillas with all of the other ingredients.
 I recommend taking the tail off because it makes the tacos easier to eat when wrapped in a tortilla.

 - Spices.
 The homemade taco seasoning is so flavorful!
 I like making my own to control the ingredients and flavors.
 It’s a simple mix of chili powder, paprika and salt.
-For added deliciousness, the shrimp also cook with fresh garlic and lime juice.
+For added deliciousness, the shrimp also cooks with 3 fresh cloves garlic and lime juice.

 - Cabbage slaw.
 Toss red and green shredded cabbage with some of the avocado sauce for extra flavor.